Anomalous Heat Transfer in Nonequilibrium Quantum Systems

-As the three-body interaction (\ref{hiii}) is perturbed by weak two-body interactions, which violate the heat transfer condition, the AHT is robust.
-For example, we take the two-body perturbation $H_b^I=J \sum_{u,v} \sum_{a} \sigma_u^a \sigma_v^a $ with a uniform coupling constant $J$.
-It can be proven that $H_b^I$ gives no correction to the initial heat transfer rate, while it gives a correction of the order of $J^2$ to the convexity (see Supplemental Material).
+As the 3B interaction (\ref{hiii}) is perturbed by weak 2B interactions, which breaks the HTC, the AHT is robust.
+For example, we take the 2B perturbation $H_b^I=J \sum_{u,v} \sum_{a} \sigma_u^a \sigma_v^a $ with a uniform coupling constant $J$.
+It can be proven that $H_b^I$ gives no correction to the initial heat transfer rate, while it gives a correction of the order of $J^2$ to the convexity (see SM).
 As shown in Fig. \ref{triparitite_sustain}, when $J/c=0$, we recover the phase diagram of the unperturbed system [Fig.~\ref{triparitite_contour}].
 As $J/c$ increases, the region of AHT shrinks but remains finite.